Dinomite-Studios/unity-azure-pipelines-tasks/Tasks/UnityActivateLicense/UnityActivateLicenseV1/README.md

 - Check out the repository
 - Open a terminal in `Tasks\UnityActivateLicense\UnityActivateLicenseV1` and execute `npm install` to install the required node packages
+- Open a terminal in the repository's root folder and execute `tsc Tasks\UnityActivateLicense\UnityActivateLicenseV1\post-unity-activate-license.ts --lib es6`
 - Open a terminal in the repository's root folder and execute `tsc Tasks\UnityActivateLicense\UnityActivateLicenseV1\unity-activate-license.ts --lib es6`

 ## Uploading the task to your organization